amdei/dummy-filter-module/README.markdown

 Name
 ====

-ngx_dummy_filter - Placeholder for real-world filter modules.
+ngx_dummy_filter - Placeholder for real-world nginx filter modules.

 *This module is not distributed with the Nginx source.* See [the installation instructions](#installation).